-What is a domestic violence charge?
+What is a domestic violence or domestic battery charge in California?

 Domestic violence, also known as spousal battery or corporate injury to a cohabitant, is abuse or threats of harm to a person with whom the abuser is or has been in an intimate relationship (married or domestic partners, are dating or used to date, live or lived together, or have a child together).
 It's also known as corporal injury to a spouse or cohabitant.
 In addition, it is when the abused person and the abusive person are closely related by blood or by marriage.
+Immigration also considers domestic battery as moral character crime.
+Immigrants who are not a US citizen will face potential immigration consequences for such crimes.

 What's the difference between Penal Code 273.5 and PC 243(e)(1)?